GMR Group: Background

-The company started with agri-based industries like jute, sugar, and breweries and has slowly moved into the infrastructure space over the past decade.
-Now the GMR group interests lie in areas of Airports, Energy, Highways, and Urban Infrastructure.
+GMR Group traces its origins to 1978, when G. M. Rao began his entrepreneurial journey with the acquisition of a jute mill in Rajam, Andhra Pradesh.
+The group subsequently diversified into several businesses, including banking, insurance, software, breweries, jute, and sugar.
+Following India's economic liberalisation in the early 1990s, GMR divested many of these non-core businesses and refocused its operations on infrastructure.
+The group subsequently expanded its presence across airports, energy, highways, and urban infrastructure.

 GMR Infrastructure Limited is the infrastructure holding company formed to fund the capital requirements of various infrastructure projects across the sectors.
 It undertakes the development of infrastructure projects through its various subsidiaries.

 GMR has multiple businesses like energy, Airports, infrastructures & constructions.

 Business

 Airports

 GMR Group entered the airports development space in 2003, through subsidiary GMR Airports Limited.

 GMR Airports limited operates Delhi's Indira Gandhi International Airport, Hyderabad's Rajiv Gandhi International Airport, Goa's Manohar International Airport and Nagpur's Dr. Babasaheb Ambedkar International Airport.
 Besides this, the Group has recently been awarded the concession for the development, operations, and management of Visakhapatnam's Alluri Sitarama Raju International Airport in between of Vizianagaram and Visakhapatnam.
 In the year 2020, the group signed the concession agreement to commission, operationalize, and maintain the Civilian Enclave at the Bidar Airport in Karnataka.
 GMR Group is developing airport cities on the commercial lands available around its airports in Delhi, Hyderabad, and Goa.

 In the International market, it operates Mactan–Cebu International Airport in The Philippines and New Heraklion International Airport in Greece.

 In July 2020, Groupe ADP acquired a 49% stake in GMR Airports.

+In December 2025, it was announced that GMR Airports Limited had acquired a further 49.9% stake in Delhi Duty Free Services Private Limited for approximately US$20.3 million, increasing its total shareholding to 66.93%.
+The acquisition consolidated GMR Airports’ control of the company, which operates duty-free retail outlets at Indira Gandhi International Airport, and did not require additional governmental or regulatory approvals.